psi1703/RaspberryPi/README.md

 ## Design Rules

 * This branch is for Raspberry Pi 3 / 4 / 5 only.
-* Pi Zero W / Zero 2W work belongs in the `pi-zero-W-2W` branch.
 * Lab setup requires Internet access.
 * Field deployment assumes the Pi is already configured.
 * Debian packages must be cached during lab preparation.
 * Dashboard should be installed once in the lab so Node.js, Node-RED, and npm dependencies exist locally.
 * Dashboard is the primary management interface.
+* Hotspot owns `/etc/dnsmasq.d/initbox-hotspot.conf`.
+* Dashboard must not write dnsmasq configuration.
+* Dashboard owns `portal.service` and `/usr/local/bin/initbox-dashboard-portal.py`.
 * Web Terminal is bundled with the dashboard module.
 * The installer main menu must use clear numeric choices for install, uninstall, checks, cache, logs, state, and quit.
 * Module execution must not require typing `RUN`.
 * Every supported module should support `install` and `uninstall`.
 * Module uninstall must not purge Debian packages.
-* Dashboard assets are repo-owned and must be copied from `scripts/pi-3-4-5/`.
+* Dashboard assets are repo-owned and must be copied from `scripts/`.
 * Generated or hostname-specific Node-RED flow files must not be the source of truth.
 * `pi-nodered.service` is the only supported InitBox Node-RED service.
 * `nodered.service` must be stopped, disabled, masked, and not used by InitBox.